andykuszyk/andykuszyk.github.io/2022-07-06-pki-certificate-management.md

-The verification of Google's certificate against the root certificate installed in your operating system demonstrates the difference in trust between the public certificates in use on the internet for TLS, and the self-signed certificates you might generate locally.
+The verification of Google's certificate against the root certificate installed in your operating system demonstrates the difference in trust between the public certificates in use on the Internet for TLS, and the self-signed certificates you might generate locally.
 The fact that the certificates in use online can be verified against known certificates on your computer demonstrates that they have been issued to a trustworthy server.